Fiskie/unnamed-twig-intellij-plugin/README.md

 ## Development

-Contributing to this project will require an environment ready to develop IntelliJ plugins.
+Contributing to this project will require an environment ready to develop IDEA plugins.
 [Read the guide](https://www.jetbrains.com/help/idea/configuring-intellij-platform-plugin-sdk.html)

 This is a Gradle project, so import `gradle.build` and it should do everything for you without additional configuration.

-Make sure tests pass, then make a pull request.
-If Travis fails to build your PR, please make additional changes.
+Make sure all tests pass, then make a pull request.
+If Travis fails to build your PR, please rectify any problems.
+If you are writing a new feature, it is vital that you add sufficient tests!